Izabela88/brainstorm-quiz/README.md

 - I want to easily understand the main purpose of the game.
 - I want to know the rules of the game.

-  - Contains the name of the game and basic information about the rules of the game.
+  - Contains the name of the game and basic information about the game's rules.
   - Information on how to start the game is provided at the bottom.

   ![Main Menu](https://github.com/Izabela88/brainstorm-quiz/blob/main/media/main-menu.jpg)